parkermac/LO/extract/tef2/README.md

 o-----
    -
 ```
 The output is organized using a gridname and a collection tag [ctag].
 For example, my first meaningful collection of sections had [ctag] = c0 and it was on the cas6 grid.
-This is identified with combination [gctag] = cas6_c0.
+This is identified with the combination [gctag] = cas6_c0.

 The output ends up in a folder `LO_output/extract/tef2/sections_[gctag]` and each section is a pickled DataFrame named for the section.